vapor/docs/3.0/docs/vapor/middleware.md

 services.register(middlewares)
 ```

-Given that thrown errors are immediately returned to the client, the CORSMiddleware must be listed _before_ the ErrorMiddleware; otherwise the HTTP error response will be returned without CORS headers, and cannot be read by the browser.
+Given that thrown errors are immediately returned to the client, the CORSMiddleware must be listed _before_ the `ErrorMiddleware`; otherwise the HTTP error response will be returned without CORS headers, and cannot be read by the browser.

 ## Authentication and Sessions Middleware

 The Vapor Auth package has middlewares that can do basic user validation, token validation, and manage sessions.
-See the [Auth documentation](https://docs.vapor.codes/3.0/auth/getting-started/) for an outline of the AuthMiddleware.
+See the [Auth documentation](https://docs.vapor.codes/3.0/auth/getting-started/) for an outline of the `AuthMiddleware`.

 ## Middleware API